 The graduate medical degree was introduced to combat the shortage of doctors and to give those who didn't opt for a first degree in medicine the chance to become a doctor.
 The course covers the same information as an undergraduate medical degree but there is a difference in the way it is taught.

 Qualifications and skills needed

-You should also show admissions tutors your awareness of the qualities required to be a good doctor.
+Through your personal statement and during your interview, you should also show admissions tutors your awareness of the qualities required to be a good doctor.
 These are:

 - good intellectual ability, problem solving and critical skills with an understanding of lifelong learning

 - interpersonal skills, empathy, reflectiveness and an awareness of your own limitations

 - attitudes necessary for good medical practice and patient care, such as not being judgmental, cultural awareness and sensitivity to life-cycle stages.

 Applicants over the age of 35 need to seriously consider the implications of embarking on such a demanding career.
 It takes a minimum of nine to ten years to complete training in any specialty and some specialties may be reluctant to allow a late starter to begin specialist training.

 Even if you have a scientific background, you should study hard for the entrance exam and not take your knowledge for granted – for GAMSAT non-science graduates often do better because they have worked for it.